 Improve workplace safety

+VR training, on the other hand, immerses the learner in a highly realistic, emotionally charged situation.
+It’s a safe environment, but it looks and feels like real life, so it makes a big impact on learning.
 Verizon wanted to provide realistic training to teach employees how to react to armed robbery situations.
 By teaching employees how to manage emotions, the company emphasized what was most important: the safety of their employees and customers.

-of Verizon store employees felt prepared for dangerous situations.
+of Verizon store employees felt prepared for dangerous situations

 Global shipping company provided a realistic job preview, resulting in 2x retention of package handlers